HSF-reco-and-software-triggers/Tracking-ML-Exa.TrkX/docs/pipelines/quickstart.md

   - Artifact library: This should be a place where you can store data = checkpoints
 - Pipeline config: explain stages in it
 - Explain default model config parameters (1GeV, n_train=90, n_val/n_test = 5)

-## Running the pipeline

-- Should preprocess and train metric
-- Should produce telemetry